 The Physical aspects of the program are concerned with counseling about bodily processes that may be associated with depression or anxiety.
 Physical symptoms such as insomnia, panic, pain, and other medical illnesses may be exacerbated by, or result from untreated depression and / or anxiety.
 Treatment in the physical domain may consist of Relaxation training, stress management, living with chronic illness, and pain management, as examples of some typical subject areas addressed.
 Psychotropic medication may also be helpful in addressing biochemical treatment to your condition and may be prescribed by one of our psychiatrists.

 The foci of various Core groups take on different content areas, depending on the individual needs of the group participants.
 For example, coping with depression, anxiety, loss, out of control teens, work place problems, conflict management, and self defeating behavioral patterns, are some of the topics that may be addressed.
 In receiving counseling about coping skills, identified problem areas are utilized to teach skills that provide new strategies or solutions.
 Cognitive behavior therapy, anger management, anxiety management, assertiveness training and skill generalization are used throughout the treatment program.
-Daily homework assignments, self-monitoring, dairies, etc. are frequently used to develop and maintain coping strategies.
+Daily homework assignments, self-monitoring, diaries, etc. are frequently used to develop and maintain coping strategies.

 We welcome the opportunity to collaborate with your other treating providers in the community.
-We may also supplement IOP with other treatment modalities available in the Memphis area, such as individual, couples or family therapy, support groups, church, Alcoholics Anonymous (AA), Al-Anon, Narcotics Anonymous, etc.
+We may also supplement IOP with other treatment modalities available in the Memphis area, such as individual, couples or family therapy, support groups, church, Alcoholics Anonymous (AA), Al-Anon, Narcotics Anonymous, Smartrecovery etc.

 Summary of Published Mental Health IOP Outcome Research Results